+While many tools serve a handful of obvious, practical purposes, some versatile ones are only limited by your imagination.
 Routine tire inflation is one of the main uses for an air compressor, but what else can you use it for?
-Here’s a quick look at five ways to use your compressor you may have never thought of.
+Here’s a quick look at five uses for an air compressor you may have never thought of.

 Whether you’ve been weed whacking and are clearing away clippings from the driveway, or you just finished working in the garage, an air compressor can help you get cleaned up quickly.
 A short burst from the compressor is all it takes to rid your work area of just about any mess.
 All you need is an air blow gun and a pair of safety goggles to keep flying debris out of your eyes.
 Then turn your air pressure regulator down to 30 psi or less and you are ready to clean.
 Keep in mind that it is dangerous to use compressed air to clean yourself off, leave that task to the washing machine and the shower.